iAmWillShepherd/event-triggered-notifications-tutorial/README.md

 ### How to create a segment

-1. Navigate to _Audience_.
+1. Navigate to _Audience_
-2. Click _New Segment_ button.
+2. Click _New Segment_ button
-3. Give the segment a name.
+3. Give the segment a name
-4. Add rules for how users will be filtered.
+4. Add rules for how users will be filtered
    <img width="1439" alt="Screen Shot 2021-10-12 at 1 37 57 PM" src="https://user-images.githubusercontent.com/1715082/137010953-d2c9d0e2-1823-4327-bcd2-2dcfdcc80fe8.png">
-5. Click the _Create Segment_ button.
+5. Click the _Create Segment_ button

 ### How to inspect data tags

-Since segments depend on data tags, we must first learn how to inspect their values.
+Since segments depend on data tags, we should learn how to inspect their values, so that we can have some level of transparency into how a device ends up in a particular segment.
+This is very useful when you're trying to debug why a device is being placed into a particular segment.

 1. Navigate to _Audience_
    <img width="1437" alt="audience-menu-selection" src="https://user-images.githubusercontent.com/1715082/137007996-c1c20dc2-e649-4f78-8b38-8c8388d12f34.png">